 -h, --help show this help message and exit

---start START Start date (default: first day of current month).
+--start START Start date (default: first of month).

 By default when you run this script, it will print your past usage of the current month, for all the accounts you are member of.